infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Understandable principle for Android.md

 ### Error identification

-If an error occurs on the item that the user is interacting with, the one should be clearly defined and described to the user.
+If an error occurs on the item that the user is interacting with, the one should be clearly defined and described so the user could have clear picture why the error occurred and what to do in order to fix it.

 It is recommended to always use or extend system-provided widgets that are as far down Android's class hierarchy as possible because the ones already have the most of accessibility capabilities that your app needs.

-// GO INTO DETAILS -> LOOK INTO CUSTOM ACCESSIBILITY EVENTS
+On the other hand, if your app requires implementation of custom components

 ### Labels or instruction

 When the accessibility services user focuses some sort of input view (for example in the form or login screen or something else) it is important to give him enough information about the type of input that is expected from him to provide.

-- Pairs od elements where one describes the other
+- Pairs of elements where one describes the other

 It is common case that given EditText has corresponding View that describes the content that the user should enter within the EditText element.
 This relationship between elements could be achieved by setting `android:labelFor` attribute on that specific View.